raagav456/Data-Analysis---Data-Visualization/README.md

 ## Analyzed and Visualized a particular course in Udemy.
 I have Downloaded the DataSet from Kaggle.
 I focus on Exploratory Data Analysis by using (Pandas and numpy) and the Visualization of the data with QuasarPage.

+##### QuasarPage
+QuarsarPage is a webpage contains many elements that wil added to that page.
+It is called quarsar because it uses quarsar framework.
+It is not related to python it is built with javascript.

 ### Tools Used

 <li>Numpy